 Since then, other Hungarian dioceses have done the same, as have other dioceses around the world.In the United States, the Flame of Love Movement is just beginning under the International Pious Association of the Faithful established to spread the Message to the whole world.
 This association has been in existence for many years in other countries of the world.

-Anthony Mullen (who lives in the Archdiocese of Philadelphia where the National Center is located) has been named National Director by the International Association.
+Philadelphia, Pennsylvania is the center for the United States Movement of the Flame of Love.
 Archbishop Chaput (Philadelphia) gave his imprimatur to the English translation from the Spanish of the Flame of Love Book released by the Center.

 We see ourselves as a grassroots movement, trying to faithfully and prudently put into practice the desires of God and our Mother as described in the Diary.
 We pledge total loyalty and obedience to the Church.
 We especially invite all priests and religious to help us to guide this new Movement solely for God’s glory in His Church and according to His Will.